spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bridge-mautrix-discord.md

 If this is a dealbreaker for you, consider using one of the other Discord bridges supported by the playbook: [mx-puppet-discord](configuring-playbook-bridge-mx-puppet-discord.md) or [matrix-appservice-discord](configuring-playbook-bridge-appservice-discord.md).
 These come with their own complexity and limitations, however, so we recommend that you proceed with this one if possible.

-## Installing
+## Adjusting the playbook configuration

-To enable the bridge, add this to your `vars.yml` file:
+To enable the bridge, add the following configuration to your `inventory/host_vars/matrix.DOMAIN/vars.yml` file:

 ```yaml
 matrix_mautrix_discord_enabled: true